anerv/innotech_analysis/NOTES.md

 - Wait time at different destinations have fairly low correlations
 - Distances have fairly high correlations
 - Same for distances

+***

+## FOR HEX AGGREGATED DATA

+The correlation matrix you provided shows the relationships between various distance and time metrics for different types of locations such as doctors, dentists, pharmacies, schools, and others.
+Here's a summary of the patterns observed:

+1. **Strong Positive Correlations:**
+   - **Walking Distance, Absolute Distance, and Duration:** These metrics are generally strongly positively correlated across different types of locations.
+For example, `walkDistance_doctor_1` has high correlations with `duration_min_doctor_1` (0.95) and `total_time_min_doctor_1` (0.87).
+This pattern is consistent across other location types like dentists, pharmacies, and schools.
+   - **Total Time Metrics:** The total time metrics for different locations are also highly correlated with each other.
+For example, `total_time_min_doctor_1` is highly correlated with `total_time_min_dentist_1` (0.62) and `total_time_min_pharmacy_1` (0.59).

+2. **Moderate Positive Correlations:**
+   - **Inter-location Correlations:** There are moderate positive correlations between similar metrics across different locations.
+For example, `walkDistance_doctor_1` and `walkDistance_dentist_1` have a correlation of 0.63.
+   - **Duration and Total Time:** Duration and total time for the same location type are moderately to strongly correlated, indicating that longer durations generally lead to longer total times.

+3. **Weak or Negative Correlations:**
+   - **Waiting Time:** Waiting times at destinations (`wait_time_dest_min`) generally show weak or negative correlations with other metrics.
+For example, `wait_time_dest_min_doctor_1` has a weak correlation with `walkDistance_doctor_1` (-0.2) and `duration_min_doctor_1` (-0.05).
+   - **Total Waiting Time:** The total waiting time has weak correlations with most other metrics, indicating that waiting times are somewhat independent of travel distances and durations.

+4. **Specific Observations:**
+   - **Pharmacy Metrics:** Pharmacy-related metrics like `walkDistance_pharmacy_1` and `duration_min_pharmacy_1` show strong correlations (0.91), indicating that walking distance is a significant factor in the duration to reach a pharmacy.
+   - **Kindergarten/Nursery Metrics:** Metrics related to kindergartens and nurseries also show strong internal correlations, such as `walkDistance_kindergarten_nursery_1` and `duration_min_kindergarten_nursery_1` (0.98).

+5. **Overall Trends:**
+   - **Consistency Across Locations:** The patterns of strong correlations between walking distance, absolute distance, and duration are consistent across different types of locations.
+   - **Total Travel and Total Time:** The total travel time and total time metrics are highly correlated (0.98), indicating that the majority of the total time is composed of travel time.

+In summary, the correlation matrix reveals that walking distances, absolute distances, and durations are strongly interrelated across various locations.
+Waiting times tend to be less correlated with these metrics, suggesting they are influenced by different factors.